Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Perhaps because I took all that affection as the continuation of love that I had received from relatives and was most aware of it as the oldest of the seven 1-to-13-year-old children who had lost their mother a short time before.

 Perhaps because the reality is that the Arabic word كَ (ka) is a pronoun that means you.
-The Holy Qor-aan has innumerably used this word in its Commandments and Prohibitions.
+The Holy Qor-aan has innumerably used this word in its Universal Rules, also called Commandments and Prohibitions.
 Invariably the initial addressee is the Holy Prophet s.a.w but the ultimate addressees are all human beings (002:005).
-Father taught that in reality the Holy Qor-aan was God’s letter addressed to each of us.
+Father taught that the Holy Qor-aan really was God’s letter addressed to each of us.

 Perhaps because I took T I College education as the next sequential step to what Father had started at home in rearing us all his children to play the leadership role in life.
 I experienced that phenomenon again some 30 years later in the American school system which right from the get-go cultivates in its students the qualities of independence, self-confidence, self-reliance, self-respect, leadership, reaching out to help others, and thrive in a fierce competition.